Example PGM Files

 - Example Class - using Enum Drop list and Drop List in a class

-- Example Class to assist with solving sensitive PID control loops
+- Example Class - variable gain to assist with solving sensitive PID control loops

 - Example Class - Relaxed Cross Page Connector - example class to allow a graduate transfer of data across the cross-page connection.
 Useful for breaking sensitive loops, allowing a slower and smoother change between sections of the plant.